 What is a photo contest?

 Although the concept of a photo contest is pretty understandable, the landscape of such events is so huge that you might want to dive deeper into it.
 According to the guru of social media marketing, Jeff Bullas, it was the improvement of smartphone cameras that breathed new life into photo competitions.
 The opportunity to make high-quality photos whenever and wherever you go made photo contests fully mobile.
 As a result, campaigns like sweepstakes, UGC contests, one-day contests, and peer review contests gained immense popularity.
 As different from one another as they all are, online photo contests are all based on simple techniques of photo upload, voting, tagging, commenting, and more.

 - Define a topic interesting for the local community

 - Prepare a list up to 50 content participant from local community

 - Define and be creative with awards 🙂

 - Engage the paricipants to comment published content

 - Comment or update this Bild with your findings or write an Use Case Bild

-Why you should organise a photo contest online
+Why should you organise a photo contest?

 How to organise a photo contest online